AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ### Configuring a Bodywork Service-Deployment Stage for Creating a ML Scoring Service

 The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it as part of the code for a RESTful API endpoint definition, that will accept a single instance (or row) of data encoded as JSON in a HTTP request, and return the model’s prediction as JSON data in the corresponding HTTP response.
-We have decided to chose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server, which will be deployed to k8s and exposed as a service on the cluster, after this stage completes.
+We have decided to use the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server, which will be deployed to k8s and exposed as a service on the cluster, after this stage completes.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

 Within this stage’s directory, [requirements.txt](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/stage-2-deploy-scoring-service/requirements.txt) lists the 3rd party Python packages that will be Pip-installed on the Bodywork host container in order to run [serve_model.py](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/stage-2-deploy-scoring-service/serve_model.py), which defines the REST API server containing our ML scoring endpoint.
-The [config.ini](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/stage-2-deploy-scoring-service/serve_model.py) file allows us to specify that this stage is a service-deployment stage (as opposed to a batch stage), that `serve_model.py` should be the script that is run, as well as an estimate of the CPU and memory resources to request from the k8s cluster, how long to wait for the service to start-up and be ‘ready’, which port to expose and how many instances (or replicas) of the server should be created to stand-behind the cluster-service.
+The [config.ini](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/stage-2-deploy-scoring-service/config.ini) file allows us to specify that this stage is a service-deployment stage (as opposed to a batch stage), that `serve_model.py` should be the script that is run, as well as an estimate of the CPU and memory resources to request from the k8s cluster, how long to wait for the service to start-up and be ‘ready’, which port to expose and how many instances (or replicas) of the server should be created to stand-behind the cluster-service.

 ### Configuring the Complete Bodywork Workflow

-The [bodywork.ini](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/bodywork.ini) file in the root of this repository contains the configuration for the whole workflow - a workflow being a collection of stages, run in a specific order, that can be represented by a Directed Acyclic Graph (or DAG).
+The [bodywork.ini](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/bodywork.ini) file in the root of the project repository contains the configuration for the whole workflow - a workflow being a collection of stages, run in a specific order, that can be represented by a Directed Acyclic Graph (or DAG).
 The most important element is the specification of the workflow DAG, which in this instance is simple,

 ```text
 DAG = stage-1-train-model >> stage-2-deploy-scoring-service